Crime in Cambodia: Robbery

 Petty crime is common, with tourist areas often targeted.
 This includes snatch theft and pick-pocketing.
 Perpetrators are usually stricken with poverty, and as a result are driven to steal from foreigners with the knowledge that they bring about a significant amount of money and other valuable items.
 Owing to the easy accessibility of arms, armed robbery also occurs.

 Sex trafficking

 Cambodian citizens, primarily women and girls, have been sex trafficked within the country and throughout the world.
 They are threatened and forced into prostitution, marriages, and or pregnancies.

 Violence against women

 In 2008, the national survey showed that over one quarter of women in Cambodia suffered from domestic violence.
-A 2013 UN report showed that 1 in 5 men in Cambodia between the ages of 18-49 had admitted that they had raped a woman.
+A 2013 UN report showed that 1 in 5 men in Cambodia between the ages of 18 and 49 had admitted that they had raped a woman.
 15.8% of those who admitted to having committed a rape had done so when they were younger than 15 years old.

 “Bauk” is the term used in Cambodia for gang rape.
 More than double the men in Cambodia admitted to gang rape in comparison to India.